- Home

 If you get a sudden craving for an Indian takeaway, why not satisfy your hunger by making your own delicious curry instead?

 Not only will you save money, but you’ll also be able to make a more wholesome alternative.
-This creamy butter chicken recipe by Green Healthy Cooking is a much healthier version of traditional murgh makhani.
+This creamy butter chicken recipe from Green Healthy Cooking is a much healthier version of traditional murgh makhani.
 It uses 0% fat yoghurt and a smaller amount of sour cream (instead of lashings of heavy whipping cream) and is served with brown rice instead of white.

 Final thoughts…